 - 1. Complete the Application for Undergraduate Admission. - 2.
-Complete the Self-Reported Academic Record portion of the online application, or forward your most recent high school transcript or GED to the Office of Admissions. - 3.
+Submit your most recent high school transcript, completed SRAR, or GED to the Office of Admissions.
+Please note if students start the SRAR they must complete this item. - 3.
 If applicable, submit transcripts for every post-secondary institution, college or university you have attended. - 4.
 Optionally, provide essay and/or letters of recommendation. - 5.
-SAT and ACT scores are optional.

-'''

-Pitt-Greensburg school codes: SAT: 2936 ACT: 3733
+SAT and ACT scores are optional. - Pitt-Greensburg school codes: SAT: 2936 ACT: 3733 - 6.
+Please pay your deposit by May 1.

-'''

-Submit documentation via Naviance, email upgadmit@pitt.edu, fax to 724-836-7471 or mail to

-University of Pittsburgh at Greensburg
+Submit documentation by email pgadmit@pitt.edu, to your Admissions Counselor, or mail to University of Pittsburgh at Greensburg, 150 Finoli Drive, Greensburg PA 15601, Attn: Admissions Office

-150 Finoli Drive

-Greensburg PA 15601 Attn: Admissions Office